 The original plan called for neighbourhood shopping centres in all suburbs with a group shopping centre to be in the centre of the district.
 While the neighbour shopping centres were built, they relied on the passing trade to be generated by the infants-primary schools, pre-schools and high schools that were built in each suburb.
 Baby health centres were also constructed on school grounds.

-The area has some 528 employing businesses with a steady growth in the number of employing businesses being recorded from 2004.
+The area has some 483 employing businesses.
 In 2009, the Cooleman Court Shopping Centre underwent an extensive renovation and extension that will provide further opportunities for businesses to be established in the area.